jsingh126/VCD-Tenant-Terraform/README.md

 # Overview
 This repo contains an example of how to create a Tenant in vCloud director.
 This example is customized for my own use case.
 However we can use this as a template and customized according to your environment.

-## Below are few Customization to have user enter few inputs as possible
+## Below are few customization to have user enter few inputs as possible

 ### Codifying the naming conventions and autoselecting the variables.
 User only has to enter the Customer name and "tenant_type". "tenant_type" is used for two things